National Symbols

 In addition, an explanation of the symbolism behind the Coat of Arms and the state seal is also presented.

-- The two bears represent California, where Gapla was founded, and Greater Danubia, known for its large population of brown bears.
-The hummingbirds symbolize Gapla’s official animal, chosen because they were abundant in the former location of New Gaplastovia, ultimately making the national symbol.
+• The two bears represent California, where Gapla was founded, and Greater Danubia, known for its large population of brown bears.
+The hummingbirds symbolize Gapla’s official animal, chosen because they were abundant in the former location of New Gaplastovia, ultimately becoming the national animal.

 The National Anthem and March